rnaharro/AppleWatchFaces/readme.md

   Follow the installation instructions below to compile from the source and you can *side load* this application onto your phone and watch.

-4. **How can I create my own watch hands / background shapes?**
+4. **How can I create my own watch hands?**

-  Currently the watch hands are using UIKit paths, but the plan is to switch these out for loaded SVG files in a folder and load them up when the app starts.
-This should better allow for designers and non-developers to easily add shapes into the project.
+  Currently the watch hands are using UIKit paths and has support for PNGs.
+See the example **SecondHandTypes.SecondHandTypeFancyRed** in Shared/Nodes/MinuteHand.swift.
+The code will attempt to tint the PNG pixels with the chosen hand color.
+White pixels will colorize to the chosen color, and black wil not tint at all.
+Colors in between will blend.

+5. **Can I use my own background images?**

+  Yes, tap on the camera icon in the background color picker to pull an image off the phone's camera or gallery.

-5. **How can I add my own images for use as a background in the watch faces ?**
+6. **How can I add my own images for use as a background in the watch faces ?**

     1. Crop the image to a square at approximately 512x512 pixels ( 72 ppi )
     2. Drop it into the **/Shared/Resources/Materials** folder
     3. Add it into the /AppleWatchFaces/Colors.plist file

-6. **Which versions of apple watches does this work with ?**
+9. **Which versions of apple watches does this work with ?**

 Any watchOS that can run spriteKit should be fine.

-7. **Are you planning to do complications ?**
+8. **Are you planning to do complications ?**

 Maybe, I've seen some open source battery / date ones.
 Those would be the simplest to implement.
 Positioning out of the way of the other things might be one initial problem to solve.

-8. **Are all the designs round  ?**
+9. **Are all the designs round  ?**

 In [PR 11](https://github.com/orff/AppleWatchFaces/pull/11) support for rounded rectangle designs was added.
 It it not a perfect solution for watch designs:  While it does postiion the items along a rounded rectangle path, it evenly distributes them which does not perfectly line up with the watch hands.
 Also box / square shapes look weird just rotated to face the center vs. a "true" watch design which would mask the edges.

-9. **What about digital clocks  ?**
+10. **What about digital clocks  ?**

 I haven't thought much about the interface or settings for a digital clock that would make it interesting other than font, position, or flipping animation.
 A flip clock or nixie tube watch face might be pretty interesting to look at.
 Feel free to create an issue or wiki with your ideas.